 SIP-COROT-N0-HK-SET: authorizing only one COROT-N0-HK-SET Transfer Object per SIP of this type.
 It corresponds to one homogeneous set of FITS files accumulated without limit of count or size.

-TOPIC – The SIP Constraints defines a sequence order imposing the housekeeping data to be transferred first or at least before any N0 product.
+This test case also defines a sequence order imposing the housekeeping data to be transferred first or at least before any N0 product.

 Currently SIP Constraints are created manually via an XML editing tool or a text editing tool.